Front Row Center

 Front Row Center is the title of two American television programs with different formats that were broadcast on different networks.

 DuMont version

 Front Row Center, an American variety show, aired on the DuMont Television Network from March 25, 1949, to April 2, 1950, The program was a renamed version of Hotel Broadway, with Whelan Drug Company continuing as sponsor, but with a new slot on DuMont's schedule.
 It initially was on from 9 to 9:30 p.m.
 Eastern Time on Fridays.
 In June 1949 it moved to 8-9 p.m.
 ET on Fridays, and in October 1949 it moved to 7-8 p.m.
 ET on Sundays.

 Originally 30 minutes, the sustaining program expanded to 60 minutes on June 10, 1949, and DuMont personnel began seeking entertainers in an effort to make the program "television's standout talent quest show."
 That quest included holding auditions at DuMont's Adelphi Playhouse in New York City.

-The premiere episode featured Marilyn Maxwell in her TV debut.
+The premiere episode featured Marilyn Maxwell in her television debut.

+One surviving episode from late 1949 is held at the UCLA Film & Television Archive.